 Your claim to real estate professional status rests entirely on your ability to prove it, and that comes down to meticulous record-keeping.
 You need to substantiate that you spent at least 750 hours and more than half your working time on real estate activities.
 The best way to do this is with a contemporaneous time log.
 This can be a simple spreadsheet, a dedicated notebook, or a time-tracking app.
 For each entry, record the date, the specific property, the task performed, and the time spent.
 Keeping detailed records is essential for avoiding the passive activity loss rules and will be your best defense in the event of an IRS audit.

-Common Challenges When Qualifying as a Real Estate Professional
+Common Hurdles to Qualifying as a Real Estate Pro

 Achieving Real Estate Professional Status (REPS) can be a game-changer for your tax strategy, but the path to qualifying is paved with specific and strict IRS requirements.
 It’s not as simple as just owning property; you have to prove that real estate is your primary professional focus.
 Many investors run into the same roadblocks when trying to meet the criteria.
 Understanding these common hurdles ahead of time can help you prepare a solid strategy and gather the right documentation from day one.